SantiMA10/resumico/README.en.md

 TASK_SERVICE="" // A value between "google" (if you want to use Google Cloud Tasks) or "http" (if you don't want a task service).

 SPEECH_TO_TEXT_SERVICE="" // A value between "google" (if you want to use Google Cloud Speech to Text) or "whisper" (if you want to use whisper).

+WHISPER_MODEL="base" // Whisper model you want to use WHISPER_LANGUAGE="Spanish" // The language whisper is going to use to transcribe (if empty whisper will auto detect the language)
 ```

 # Deploy